Elliptical trainers offer an intense, but low-impact workout

 There are two main factors that will influence your home elliptical purchase: price and available space.
 Elliptical trainers can be extremely expensive -- close to $10,000 in some cases.
-Those gym-quality ellipticals are the best you can buy, and usually come with white-glove service as well, but, realistically, they're out of most people's price ranges.
+Those gym-quality ellipticals are the best you can buy, and usually come with white-glove service as well, but, realistically, they're out of most people's price range.
 Fortunately, there are many terrific elliptical trainers for home use that sell for just a fraction of that price.

-Full-sized elliptical trainers: In our research, we found plenty of really good ellipticals in the $600 to $1,700 price range.
+Full-sized elliptical trainers.
+In our research, we found plenty of really good ellipticals in the $600 to $1,700 price range.
 Of course, a sub-$1,000 elliptical won't have quite as many bells and whistles as a pricier machine, and it will likely have lower user weight limits, so a machine in that price range won't be a good fit for heavier users.
-However, if you're an average weight person (300 pounds or less) and don't need multiple programs and user profiles, you'll be very happy with a cheaper machine.
+However, if you're an average weight person (300 pounds or less) and don't need multiple programs and user profiles, you'll likely be very happy with a cheaper machine.
 If you like the bells and whistles or need a higher weight limit, an elliptical priced at $1,000 and up will be nearly as sturdy as anything you'll find at your local gym.
-All of the full-sized ellipticals we cover in this report have excellent owner satisfaction and are offered by companies with excellent customer service track records -- always a huge plus with any large home fitness machine.
+All of the full-sized ellipticals we cover in this report have high owner satisfaction and are offered by companies with excellent customer service track records -- always a huge plus with any large home fitness machine.

-Compact and portable elliptical trainers: If you simply don't have the space for a full-sized elliptical, we found a couple of very highly-rated home ellipticals that give you a great workout, but have a relatively small footprint.
-One drawback is that these elliptical trainers are designed to have one, relatively low workout level.
+Compact and portable elliptical trainers.
+If you simply don't have the space for a full-sized elliptical, we found a couple of very highly-rated home ellipticals that give you a great workout, but have a relatively small footprint.
+One drawback is that these elliptical machines are designed to have one, relatively low workout level.
 However, users who are just trying to move more, who describe themselves as "un-athletic" or who simply want an easier workout love them.

 Portable ellipticals focus only on the lower pedaling portion of the elliptical machine.
 While some have handlebars for balance, others do not; they are, essentially, a pair of pedals that you can operate standing or sitting, such as under a desk at work.
 As minimalist as they sound, these portable machines get a lot of love from apartment and dorm dwellers who don't have the room for anything larger, and office workers (and others) who like to "move" while sitting.
 Another plus is their bottom line, with some top choices selling for less than $100.

-Elsewhere in this Report:
+Elsewhere in this report: